Channels

 People may be unaware of additional policies and benefits, and some may not know what kind of coverage they need.
 Adopting an advisory strategy that positions additional products and services to help policyholders means customers will actually want additional product offerings.
 But without data, insurers will be playing a costly guessing game.

 By successfully harnessing data to identify policyholder habits and propensities, insurers can strategize on proactive ways to engage those holders through cross-sell opportunities.
-Modern customer intelligence and data science allow insurers to go above and beyond traditional approaches focusing on product ownership and demographicsiA demographic is a piece of criteria that categorizes a person and can range from age, location and gender to income level or level of education.
-This information is used as an important marketing tool for brands and companies to determine how best to interact with the correct group of potentieal customers.
-For example, a bank targeting potential mortgage business would wa...
-Read More, but also establish a more holistic analysis to account for customer attitudes, perceptions, and behavior.
+Modern customer intelligence and data science allow insurers to go above and beyond traditional approaches focusing on product ownership and demographics[amsive_tooltip term=”demographics”], but also establish a more holistic analysis to account for customer attitudes, perceptions, and behavior.
 An approach that uses sophisticated, analytics-driven cross-sell initiatives at the forefront of customer preservation and cross-sell efforts ultimately breeds policyholder lifetime value, brand loyalty, and retention for years to come.

 But a successful, data-backed cross-sell program must develop strategies to determine the following three questions: who is most likely to respond, when they are most likely to respond, and what they are most likely to respond to?